Jagger or Jäger? Google’s Update Unraveled

 Hidden text, especially text that is hidden in CSS or DIV layers

-Paid linking or reciprocal linking that is considered outside of “Google Quality Guidelines”
+Paid linking or reciprocal linking is considered outside of the “Google Quality Guidelines.”

 Using internal links or anchor text as one’s sole source of optimization

-Very few of our clients have seen any impact to their rankings as a result of this update, and we’ve identified one or more of the above mentioned techniques in use for those clients that have been affected.
-While we screen clients’ programs carefully to eliminate spam techniques, they sometimes slip by, or are added after we initiate the program.
+Very few of our clients have seen any impact on their rankings as a result of this update.
+We have identified one or more of the above-mentioned techniques in use for those clients who have been affected.
+While we carefully screen clients’ programs to eliminate spam techniques, they sometimes slip through or are added after we initiate the program.

 All that being said, the update isn’t over yet.
 So while we’ve certainly made it through the eye of the storm, the hurricane’s still a-blowin’.
 GoogleGuy, engineer at Google and frequent poster to WebmasterWorld, wants us to think about Jagger as three updates in one: